 When you think of “blogging”, you might imagine writing about your life or presenting your thoughts on topics of personal interest.
 There are many blogs like that.
 But not many that make money.

 Blogging is essentially just producing articles or posts for an online audience.
 Content posting online includes company blogs and e-commerce sites.
-To make money from blogging, you need to provide something of value to readers.
+To make money from blogging, provide something of value to readers.
 And there probably is not a ready-made market for your personal musings.